Fengjian: "Feudalism" and Chinese Marxism

 Marxist historians in China have described medieval Chinese society as largely feudal.

 The fengjian system is particularly important to Marxist historiographical interpretation of Chinese history in China, from a slave society to a feudal society.
 The first to propose the use of this term for Chinese society was the Marxist historian and one of the leading writers of 20th-century China, Guo Moruo in the 1930s.
 Guo Moruo's views dominated the official interpretation of historical records, according to which the political system during the late Zhou dynasty saw the gradual transformation of society from slave society into feudal society.
 It is argued that during the Warring States Period, society had started to develop institutions comparable to the feudalistic system in medieval Europe.
 Adhering to Marx's theory of historical materialism, Guo argues that models of society progress under the impact of technological advancements.
 For example, with the discovery of bronze and the emergence of bronze tools, society progressed from primitive communism into slave society.
 Similarly, with the introduction of iron metallurgy around the 5th century BCE, Chinese society gradually saw the centralisation of authority, the emergence of total war, and the departing from slavery as society's primary mode of production.
 Guo therefore argues that with the unification of China under the first emperor Qin Shi Huang, China officially progressed into feudal or fengjian society.
 With Guo's work however, fengjian no longer referred to the classical system of 'demarcation and establishment' but was equated with the western historical stage of feudalism.
-Certain historians have identified the "near-pseudohistorical" nature of Guo's assessment and argue that Guo's use of fengjian was an intentional misusage in order to remove decentralist and separatist ideologies.
+Certain historians have identified the "near-pseudohistorical" nature of Guo's assessment and argue that Guo's use of fengjian was an intentional misusage in order to deprecate decentralist societies in support of a centralized state.